-The maximum building height to the primary frontage (front façade) is subject to the following height restrictions:
+The maximum building height to the primary frontage (front facade) is subject to the following height restrictions:

 - Where a gable roof is located on the primary façade, a maximum wall height of 7m measured from the finished surface level to the underside of the eave at its lowest point applies.
 (Refer to Figure 6).

-- If the primary façade is one continuous vertical plane, it must be articulated by at least two of the following:
+- If the primary facade is one continuous vertical plane, it must be articulated by at least two of the following:

 - open-framed pergola

 - extended entry portico

 - horizontal canopies

 - feature walls

 - siting of carport or garage

-- covered verandah on balcony
+- verandah and/or covered balcony

-Figure 6 Building Heights - Primary Façade
+Building Heights - Primary Facade